aba8bfa0 4c33 4b86 be4c 3654b299379c

 Tasting and Serving Suggestions

-Now for the best part — the taste test!
-My cayenne chillies have a good kick this year, and the jam is absolutely delicious.
-It strikes a perfect balance between sweetness, acidity from the vinegar, and heat from the chillies.
+Now for the best part: the taste test!
+Cayenne chillies give this jam a good kick, and the result strikes a perfect balance between sweetness, acidity from the vinegar and heat from the chillies.
 Unlike overly sweet commercial jams, this one has a complex flavour profile that’s both spicy and tangy.

 This chilli jam is incredibly versatile.
 Use it as a condiment on burgers instead of ketchup or relish for a flavour boost.
 It’s also fantastic spread on toast or even paired with peanut butter for a unique twist on the classic sandwich.